jonathanulco/laurakalbag-dot-com/content/posts/what-is-an-instance-of-one-and-is-it-lonely.md

 <hr/>

-Part 3 of a series on [Moving to Mastodon](/tags/moving-to-mastodon)
+Part 3 of a series on [Social Networks](/categories/social-networks)

 - Part 1: [What’s wrong with Twitter?](/what-is-wrong-with-twitter)
 - Part 2: [What is Mastodon and why should I use it?](/what-is-mastodon-and-why-should-i-use-it)